 I am probably not alone when I say that Amazon is one of my favorite online shopping stores!
 Who is with me here?
-I am asked quite often “What is the best credit card to use at Amazon to earn the most points, miles, or cash back?”
+I am asked quite often “What is your recommended credit card to use at Amazon to earn the most points, miles, or cash back?”
 There is actually a good chance that some of them might surprise you and even be new to you!
-So here is a list of the best credit cards for Amazon purchases.
+So here is a list of credit cards for Amazon purchases.

 - Amazon Prime Store Card: This card offers 5% cash back on all Amazon.com purchases!
 There is no limit to the amount of cash back you can earn!
 If you are looking for straight money in your pocket for your Amazon purchases this is the card for you!
 The big downside of this card is that it can only be used for Amazon purchases, no where else.
 There is no annual fee for this card, but you must be an Amazon Prime member.
 Also, this is a retail card which charges extremely high APR, so make sure to pay off your bill in full each month.

 - Amazon.com Rewards Visa Card: This card only offers 3% cash back at Amazon, so significantly less then the Store Card.
 If you are looking to maximize your Amazon purchases, this is actually not the most ideal card for you!
 While this is a Chase card, it does not fall under the Chase “5/24” rule.